Ihmayor/One_Button_Design_Challenge/README.md

 # Space Launch Music Box
 A single button input rythm game that would represent my assigned client, Michael Hung.
-The challenge of this project was to create one button interactive experience based on a single interview the client.
-It is a Windows Platform application with a mouse-click button input.
+The challenge of this project was to create a one button interactive experience based on a single interview with the client.
+It is a Windows Platform application with mouse-click button input.

 All third party creative common resources that were used are listed in: Sources.txt WPF project solution only.